ysheny01/ps-redux-es6/README.md

 |webpack| Bundler with plugin system and integrated development server |
 |webpack-dev-middleware| Adds middleware support to webpack |
 |webpack-hot-middleware| Adds hot reloading to webpack |

+To learn 12/30/18:
+dispatch in redux
+destructuring in JS
+import *